Step potential: Negative steps

 In other words, a quantum particle reflects off a large potential drop (just as it does off a large potential step).
 This makes sense in terms of impedance mismatches, but it seems classically counter-intuitive...

 Classical limit

 The result obtained for R depends only on the ratio E/V0.
-This seems superficially to violate the correspondence principle, since we obtain a finite probability of reflection regardless of the value of Planck's constant or the mass of the particle.
+This seems superficially to violate the correspondence principle, since we obtain a finite probability of reflection regardless of the value of the Planck constant or the mass of the particle.
 For example, we seem to predict that when a marble rolls to the edge of a table, there can be a large probability that it is reflected back rather than falling off.
 Consistency with classical mechanics is restored by eliminating the unphysical assumption that the step potential is discontinuous.
 When the step function is replaced with a ramp that spans some finite distance w, the probability of reflection approaches zero in the limit $wk \to \infty$, where k is the wavenumber of the particle.